 Why add hiking to your yacht charter itinerary?

-Usually, a yacht holiday is thought of as a time when the main activities are sunbathing, swimming, and sightseeing.
-If we included hiking in the yacht charter schedule, we would see a very dynamic change from a calm and relaxing trip to a very full and diverse one, where the sea and land activities complement each other perfectly.
+A yacht charter usually focus on relaxation like sunbathing and swimming.
+Adding hiking diversifies the trip into an active itinerary where sea and land activities balance for a richer experience.
 Beforenoon activities are spent traveling by water between islands, and bays, and afterwards, walking will let you get out of the world you can see only from the deck.

 The yacht charter and hiking fusion is also a route to a pictorial narrative.
 That is where slow, relaxed sea voyages accompany active land excursions, keeping the journey quite interesting and not difficult.
 A hiking itinerary scheduled in advance will not only help you be fully engaged when you hike but also expose the peculiar lifestyle of the local people, habitats with a high number of wild animals, and amazing landscapes that will take away the fatigue of horsing around on foot.
 If your preference is to do only short ascents, you will find that most of those remarkable hiking destinations in the world are unexpectedly reachable by boat, which also makes a yacht charter a good choice as a location to be based for exploration.